Things are a little crazy right now.

 Stress is an unavoidable part of life.
 It’s one of the ways that we grow and develop resilience!
 But, letting stress take hold of your life in a way that feels constant and defeating can lead to some heavy feelings of anxiety and depression.
 It can even raise your blood pressure and weaken your immune system!

-This is where self care comes in.
+This is where self care comes in (we’re talking A LOT about this in our Making Time for Mom Challenge).
 As moms we are constantly doing everything for everyone else and things can become a real grind.
 I want to challenge you to not be afraid to be a little selfish!
 Take some time for yourself to exercise, to be in the moment and to spend time outdoors or with others, or to de-stress the way that you know you’ll enjoy!
 You’re just as worthy of time and attention as everyone else, and I’m certain you’ll thank yourself for it.

 P.S.
 If exercise is part of your self care game, we’d love to have you come try a training session!
 Check out our list of services and class schedule here.
 Or, if you’re not local, check out our online option as well.
 Ready to get started?
 Email us at firstname.lastname@example.org.